DevYemi/innoloft-challenge/README.md

 # Innosoft-Challenge

-This application was built with react, typescript and bundled with Vite
+This application was built with react, typescript and bundled with Vite.

+Its hosted live on vercel [Here](https://innoloft-challenge.vercel.app/)

 ## Run Locally